by Robert Clifton Storey Jr

 “Mike…” She tried to tell him her new predicament, but she couldn’t focus.

 “Don’t worry, Em.
-Just two more minutes.
+Less than two more minutes away.
 I have the rover on full speed.”

-The horrid air made her gasp as it burned her lungs.
+The horrid air made her gasp as it began to burn her lungs.
 All her energy was being sapped away, and she could not move.

 “Mike…my…visor…it’s gone…I can’t—”

 “I won’t let you die!
 Damn it, you can’t die!
-Just a minute more!”
+Less than a minute!
+Hang on!”

 Emma became lightheaded.
 She heard herself coughing and gasping hard, but it was like it was coming from someone else.
 Someone else was in trouble, not her.
 A feeling of peace descended upon her.
 She looked up at K2207c.